 Retail cashflow for U.S. high-yield funds turned back into positive territory with a net inflow of $735 million in the week ended Oct.
 7, according to Lipper.
 The inflow barely dents the $2.2 billion withdrawal the week before, but it’s the fourth inflow over the past five weeks for a net outflow of $977 million over that span.
 The net inflow masks an underlying dynamic that could suggest market-timing, hedging strategies, and fast-money investors in the asset class.
 The mutual fund segment was negative $675 million in the latest reading, but it was filled in and overblown by a whopping $1.4 billion infusion to exchange-traded funds.
 The full-year reading is now negative $4.3 billion, with just 7% of that ETF-related.

 J.P.
 Morgan only calculates flows for funds that publish daily or weekly updates of their net asset value and total fund assets.
 As a result, J.P.
 Morgan’s weekly analysis looks at around 55 funds, with total assets under management of €38 billion.
 Its monthly analysis takes in a larger universe of 100 funds, with €52 billion of assets under management.
 For a full analysis, please see “Europe receives HY fund flow calculation.” –Luke Millar

-Follow Matthew on Twitter @mfuller2009 for leveraged debt deal-flow, fund-flow, trading news, and more.
+Follow Luke on Twitter for leveraged finance news and insight.